 The Gillings School of Global Public Health’s Office of Inclusive Excellence works on developing a climate in which everyone feels welcomed, wanted and supported.
 To accomplish this goal, we work to:

-- provide inclusive excellence training to anyone serving an instructional role at Gillings School
+- provide inclusive excellence training to students, faculty, and staff at Gillings;

-- integrate social justice and racial equity into student curriculum at all levels of education
+- integrate social justice and racial equity into curricula at all levels of education;

-- improve how we communicate about difference, inclusion and equity throughout Gillings School
+- improve methods for communicating about difference, inclusion, and equity throughout Gillings;